For more information on the Food Bank of the Hudson Valley or to ask a question not listed below please contact us at firstname.lastname@example.org

 The Food Bank operates a cooperative buying program for its member agencies, where we purchase needed items in large quantities and then resell the food to the member agencies.
 Our Coop Program helps supplement our donated food inventory, enabling the Food Bank to meet most of the food needs of its member agencies.
 Monetary donations to the Food Bank of the Hudson Valley are not used to purchase food, but to underwrite the costs of transporting, storing, and distributing donated food, which is why every dollar donated lets the Food Bank of the Hudson Valley distribute $10 worth of food!

 Does the Food Bank sell food?

 The Food Bank of the Hudson Valley does not, and in fact cannot, sell the donated food it receives.
 Moreover, the local food pantries and soup kitchens cannot charge the hungry people they serve for this food.
-The Food Bank does ask the agencies that receive food to cooperate in the support of the Food Bank by contributing a shared maintenance fee of $0.16 per pound for most of the food they receive.
-Some food, such as produce, is provided to all agencies free of charge.
+The Food Bank does ask the agencies that receive food to cooperate in the support of the Food Bank by contributing a shared maintenance fee of 16¢ per pound for about half of the food they receive.
+Some food, such as produce, is provided free of charge.